NachoAG76/edaviz/docs/README.md

 # Installation

-Currently, we are in private alpha testing mode.
+Currently, we are in private access mode.
 You will receive the initial `pip install` command directly from us when you have been chosen for early access.

 ## After the pip install:
-In addition, you need to activate extensions for Jupyter Lab or Jupyter Notebook:
+In addition, you need to activate the extensions for Jupyter Notebook or Jupyter Lab.

+If you want to use edaviz on both Jupyter Notebook and Lab, then you need to perform the steps for both platforms because the extensions are installed separately on the platforms.

 ### if you use Jupyter Notebook